Commercial roof coating in Exeter

 Typical roofs across Exeter and east Devon

-The city’s commercial stock splits roughly three ways.
+The city’s commercial building stock splits roughly three ways.
 The business parks on Exeter’s edges carry modern and not-so-modern steel portal-frame units with profiled metal roofs.
 Older trading estates and rural premises towards Tiverton and Honiton still rely heavily on fibre cement sheeting, much of it decades old.
 And in the city itself, offices, retail and converted buildings hide flat roofs in felt, asphalt or single-ply behind their parapets.

 Our process, from survey to sign-off